sonalake/generator-jhipster-multitenancy/README.md

 # Introduction
-This [JHipster](https://www.jhipster.tech/) blueprint for creating multitenant applications.
+This is a [JHipster](https://www.jhipster.tech/) blueprint for creating multitenant applications.
 The blueprint will:

  - Generate a JHipster application
  - Generate a Tenant entity